Studygrams – make money Instagramming revision notes

-You might be used to snapping photos of your food in restaurants, but have you considered that your revision notes could actually be Instagram gold?
+You might be used to snapping photos of your food in restaurants, but have you considered that it may actually be your revision notes that are your ticket to Instagram fame?

-Her pictures of highlighters, gel pens, note cards and revision snacks rack up thousands of likes every day, and her huge social media following has allowed her to earn some extra cash.
+Her pictures of highlighters, gel pens, note cards and revision snacks have racked up thousands of likes.
+And best of all, her social media following has allowed her to earn some extra cash.

-The student set up Legally Studies to combine her love of photography with something that she was going to be doing a lot at university – studying.
+Han set up the account to combine her love of photography with something that she was going to be doing a lot at university – studying.

 Speaking to Legal Cheek, she said:

 It’s fascinating to see how many people are influenced just from pictures of my study space and anecdotes in my captions.

 I’m not so great with networking in person, so I do feel more at ease engaging with people via Instagram.

 It's not all about Instagram, though.
 Legally Studies also has thousands of followers on YouTube where she vlogs about studying and exam season.

 Of course, having thousands of followers is more than just an ego boost – it can also be a great way to make money if you know how.